esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 Our minimizer failed to converge and terminated after 82 iterations.
 From our estimation procedure, we obtained an average log-likelihood value of $-5.081$.
 Using the reported parameter estimates of Dupuy and Galichon (2022), the implied log-likelihood value of $-5.191$ is lower than our own.
 It should be emphasized that in this exercise we rely on their rounded parameter estimates.

-Recall that the measurment errors are assumed to be iid normal distributed with mean zero, $N(0,s^2)$.
+Recall that the measurment errors are assumed to be iid normal distributed, $N(\mu,s^2)$, with mean zero, $\mu=0$.
 The table below reports the implied mean and variance of the wage measurement errors given the parameter estimates.

 |          |   Dupuy and Galichon (2022) |   Andersen (2025) |
 |:---------|----------------------------:|------------------:|